remcohaszing/babel-plugin-transform-react-class-to-function/README.md

 ## Special Thanks

 This plugin was originally based on [babel-plugin-transform-react-pure-class-to-function].
 However, the project has diverged a lot.
-You may want to git that project a try if you need to use babel 6.
+You may want to give that project a try if you need to use babel 6.

 [babel-plugin-transform-react-pure-class-to-function]: https://www.npmjs.com/package/babel-plugin-transform-react-pure-class-to-function
 [codecov-image]: https://codecov.io/gh/remcohaszing/babel-plugin-transform-react-class-to-function/branch/master/graph/badge.svg